-Jules Bastien Lepage France
+Jules Bastien Lepage Biography | Oil Paintings

 11-1-1848 Damvillers, FRA - 12-10-1884 Paris, FRABack to Artist IndexView Artists Paintings

-Jules Bastien-Lepage took an early liking to drawing, and his parents fostered his creativity by buying prints of paintings for him to copy.
+Jules Bastien-Lepage liked drawing, the first teacher was his father, himself an amateur artist and his parents living on a humble farm, encouraged his creativity by buying prints of paintings for him to duplicate.

 Art Movement: Naturalism

-Traveled: Italy, Algeria
+He Traveled To Italy, Algeria

-Influenced: Claude Monet
+Painters Jules Bastien-Lepage Influenced: Claude Monet